-PROPOSED ACCOUNTABILITY MEASURES

-- The proposed measure would amend ICANN Bylaws (Article XI, Section 2, item 1j) to require trying to find a mutually acceptable solution only where Governmental Advisory Committee advice was supported by full Governmental Advisory Committee consensus, understood to mean the practice of adopting decisions by general agreement in the absence of any formal objection. - The proposed accountability measure recognizes that the decision not to follow consensus advice would require a 2/3 majority of the ICANN Board. - 31 Governmental Advisory Committee can still give ICANN advice at any time, with or without full consensus. - Recognizing the general principle that an AC should have the autonomy to refine its Operating Procedures, the Governmental Advisory Committee could specify how objections are raised and considered.
+23 Bovernmental Advisory Committee (GAC) amend consensus decisions to majority voting for advice 24 Consequence(s): Under current Bylaws, IC Governmental Advisory Committee advice, e consensus.
+A majority of governments could Committee advice. even if that advice were not supported by EXISTING ACCOUNTABILITY MEASURES PROPOSED ACCOUNTABILITY MEASURES 25 Current ICANN Bylaws (Article XI) require ICANN to try to find a mutually acceptable solution for Governmental Advisory Committee advice.
+The proposed measure would amend ICANN Bylaws (Article XI, Section 2, item 1) to require trying to find a mutually acceptable solution only where Governmental Advisory Committee advice 26 Today, Governmental Advisory Committee Governmental Advisory Committee advice was supported by full Governmental adopts formal advice according to its Operating Principle 47: "consensus is understood to mean the practice of adopting decisions by general agreement Advisory Committee consensus, understood to mean the practice of adopting decisions by general agreement in the absence of any formal objection.
+27 in the absence of any formal objection."
+The Governmental Advisory Committee may at any time change its procedures instead of its present consensus rule.
+30 The proposed accountability measure recognizes that the decision not to follow consensus advice would require a 2/3 majority of the ICANN Board.
+28 The requirement to try to find a mutually acceptable solution in the current Bylaws would then apply, not just for Governmental Advisory Committee consensus advice.
+31 Governmental Advisory Committee can still give ICANN advice at any time, with or without full consensus.
+32 Recognizing the general principle that an AC should have the autonomy to refine its Operating Procedures, the Governmental Advisory Committee could specify how objections are raised and considered.